andreasarreqi/blog/README.md

 ### Unfixed Bugs / Other

 - A few errors accur in the HTML validator but the web application works fine.
 The errors maybe appear due to use of Django elemetts in the HTML templates.
+- Posts cannot have the same name.
+Only one post can have a specific name(title/artist name)

 ## Deployment